Social Employee Advocacy: 5 steps to get your employees promoting your brand

 Ensure you have a clear policy on social media best policy, outlining what is and isn’t acceptable for your employees to share online.
 Run external branding campaigns to support your efforts, explaining what it is you’re looking to achieve and providing employees with the necessary materials or posts to share on their own channels – for example, highlighting on your intranet when you’ve tweeted something you’d like employees to promote, or running a structured campaign to source reviews on your company Glassdoor profile.

-Twitter has already seen some great examples of companies who have championed employee advocacy as a branding tool.
+Twitter has already seen some great examples of companies who have championed social employee advocacy as a branding tool.
 In our blog on employer branding, we show Adobe’s use of the #AdobeLife hashtag which the company uses as part of a wider recruitment initiative to show life ‘behind the scenes’ of the organization.
 More broadly, _the #workfamily hashtag is used widely my employees advocating for their organizations on social media.

 Whether you create your own hashtag or simply highlight the ones you’d like your employees to use, these small yet simple tactics can dramatically increase visibility of what your employees are sharing – supporting your employer brand.